ethereum-optimism/optimism/docs/fault-proof-alpha/manual.md

 The agreed output root is defined as the output root immediately prior to the disputed output root in the L2 output oracle.
 Therefore, a dispute game should only be created for the first invalid output root.
-If it is successfully disputed, all output roots after it would be considered invalid by inference.
+If it is successfully disputed, all output roots after it are considered invalid by inference.

 The L1 head block can be any L1 block where the disputed output root is present in the L2 output oracle.
 Proposers should therefore ensure that all batch data has been submitted to L1 before submitting a proposal.
 The L1 head block is recorded in the `BlockOracle` and then referenced by its block number.

 Creating a game requires two separate transactions.
 First the L1 head block is recorded in the `BlockOracle` by calling its `checkpoint` function.
-This record the parent of the block the transaction is included in.
+This records the parent of the block the transaction is included in.
 The `BlockOracle` emits a log `Checkpoint(blockNumber, blockHash, childTimestamp)`.

-Now the L1 head, along with the information on the output roots from the L2 output oracle can be used to execute cannon and determine the root claim to use when creating the game.
+Now, using the L1 head along with output root info available in the L2 output oracle, cannon can be executed to determine the root claim to use when creating the game.
 In simple cases, where the claim is expected to be incorrect, an arbitrary hash can be used for claim values.
 For more advanced cases [cannon can be used](./cannon.md) to generate a trace, including the claim values to use at specific steps.
 Note that it is not valid to create a game that disputes an output root, using the final hash from a trace that confirms the output root is valid.
 To dispute an output root successfully, the trace must resolve that the disputed output root is invalid.

 The game can then be created by calling the `create` method on the `DisputeGameFactory` contract.
 This requires three
 parameters: